sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-07-gods-justice-allows-sinners-to-fall-into-deeper-and-deeper-blindness-and-destruction.md

 ---
 published: true
+title: >-
-title: God’s Justice allows sinners to fall into deeper and deeper blindness and destruction
+  God’s Justice allows sinners to fall into deeper and deeper blindness and destruction
 archiveSlug: sinnersguide00luis
 archivePage: '269'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 165
 ---

 > Another subject to which I would call your serious attention is the state of the world.
 Reflect on this, and you will begin to realize the rigors of God's justice.